Martha McLaughlin, UCL Institute of Neurology

-The first year of the Clinical Neurosciences PhD is a training year, in which students attend some specialised courses and do three short research projects in different labs, helping them to gain experience and build expertise across different areas of neuroscience.
+The first year of the Clinical Neurosciences PhD is a training year, in which students attend some specialised courses and do three short research projects in different labs.
+This helps them to gain experience and build expertise across different areas of neuroscience.
 They then choose a supervisor and develop a full research project for the subsequent three years.

-More than 2,000 people are diagnosed with MND every year in the UK.
-There is no cure; a third of patients die within a year and more than half within two years of diagnosis.
+There is no cure for ALS or other forms of MND.
+A third of patients die within a year of diagnosis and more than half within two years.